 Make sure to leave early for this waterfall hike if you’re going during the busy summer months.
 The trail is popular and can get congested.
 You also have a great opportunity to spot wildlife in this area, so keep your camera ready!

-Note: Laurel Falls Trail is expected to close for construction beginning in November 2024 and lasting for 18 months.
+Note: Laurel Falls Trail will close for construction beginning in January of 2025, and lasting for 18 months.
 Please consider alternative hikes if you are visiting during this time.
 LEARN MORE–>

 Trail length: 2.6-miles roundtrip